 The mean July stream temperature used as a predictor variable for the model described above was produced as a result of the work of DeWeber and Wagner (2014).
 The authors of that study also produced future stream temperature predictions for a collection of climate models and future time frames (DeWeber and Wagner, unpublished data), and those data were used here to as a predictor variable for future scenarios.
 The stream temperature and annual precipitation data for each timeframe was averaged across a five year period that centered on the noted year.

 Mean annual precipitation used as a predictor variable for the predictive model was compiled as part of the NHD plus datasets (Horizon Systems, 2013) for each catchment.
-This data was originally sourced from the Parameter-elevation Regressions on Independent Slopes Model (PRISM).
+These data were originally sourced from the Parameter-elevation Regressions on Independent Slopes Model (PRISM).
 For future mean annual precipitation projections, we utilized predicted mean annual precipitation from NASA-compiled data from the time frames that matched those used for the projected stream temperatures.
 The NASA data aggregated 39 GCMs to produce a daily average precipitation rate for each 800 meter grid cell, and we averaged the data annually for each grid cell across the five year periods used in the unpublished DeWeber and Wagner data.

 Table 5.
 Climate scenario details